better-internet/radworks-docs/docs/using-radicle/create.md

 Navigate to an existing Git repository on your local system.

-Run `rad init`, enter a enter a description, specify the name of your default branch (typically `master` or `main`), and hit `Enter`.
+Run `rad init`, enter a description, specify the name of your default branch (typically `main` or `master`), and hit `Enter`.
 You'll be asked whether you want to associate the key for your Radicle identity with this project — hit `Y` to accept.

 ```
 $ rad init